broadinstitute/viral-workshops/veme-ngs/metagenomics.md

   - `classify_single.reads_bams` (required) should be set to `this.unmapped_bam`
   - `classify_single.spikein_db` (required) should be set to `workspace.spikein_db`
   - `classify_single.trim_clip_db` (required) should be set to `workspace.trim_clip_db`
-- Click the SAVE btuton after you've set all the inputs.
+- Click the SAVE button after you've set all the inputs.

 The resulting workflow launch page should look like this when you are ready: